SerRat44/RATmsigner/README.md

 This asynchronous function verifies a signed buying PSBT in base64 format.
 It takes in the following parameters:

-- req: An instance of the IOrdAPIPostPSBTBuying interface.
+- **req**: An instance of the IOrdAPIPostPSBTBuying interface.
 This represents the request to post a PSBT for buying.
-- feeProvider: An instance of the FeeProvider interface.
+- **feeProvider**: An instance of the FeeProvider interface.
 This provides the fee details.
-- itemProvider: An instance of the ItemProvider interface.
+- **itemProvider**: An instance of the ItemProvider interface.
 This provides the item details.

 The function returns a Promise that resolves to an object containing a newOutputOffset property, which is a number.